 2020 MA in Physics.
 Charles studied optical vortex formation and propagation.
 He is currently a staff scientist at Los Alamos National Lab.

 2021 PhD in Physics, based on her work on optical hydrodynamics of vortices.
+She is currently a postdoctoral researcher at CU Boulder.

 2022 BS in Physics.
 Dawson made his own perovskite photovoltaics and studied them with multiple forms of spectrosocpy.
 He is currently a physics graduate student at the University of Colorado.

 2022 BS in Physics and Mathematics.
 Leah experimentally measured vortex nucleation behind a blockage.
+She is currently a physics graduate student at the University of Colorado.

 2022 BS in Electrical Engineering.
 Miguel worked to interface and automate our high-vacuum and low-temperature systems for spectroscopy.